john/typeup-client/README.md

+# README
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app), and is heavily indebted to the [Serverless Stack Tutorial](http://serverless-stack.com/)
+This project is indebted to the [Serverless Stack Tutorial](http://serverless-stack.com/)

-## README
+This is the front end React client to all the TypeUp APIs demos.
+All of the demos define the same API, so you can point this to any of them by changing config.js, and it should work.